Halloween: The Curse of Michael Myers: Box office

-Critical reception
+Critical response

-The film was not screened in advance for critics.
-It has a 9% approval rating and an average rating of 3.52/10, based on 35 reviews, on the internet review aggregator Rotten Tomatoes.
-The sites critical consensus states "Halloween: The Curse of Michael Myers trades the simple, brutal effectiveness of the original for convoluted mysticism, with disastrously dull results."
 On Metacritic, the film holds a 10/100 based on 13 reviews, signifying as "overwhelming dislike".
 It is the lowest rated Halloween film on both sites.

 Daniel Kimmel of Variety called the film "tired" and "run-of-the-mill", while Mick LaSalle of the San Francisco Chronicle said the film lacked suspense and said that "not even the presence of the late, gloriously histrionic Donald Pleasence can liven things up," deeming it "bland", "deadening", and "by far the worst in the series."
+Jim Bray of the Ottawa Citizen found the film "fairly predictable" and noted that the cast's "acting skills seem barely above the level of Myers (George P. Wilbur), who never talks.
+But then they're not given much of a chance to act.
+They're too busy running from Myers, who commits one gory murder after another."

 Stephen Holden of The New York Times called the film's script "impossibly convoluted", and wrote that "shock effects are applied with such hamfisted regularity that they quickly backfire."
 Josh Hartl of The Seattle Times criticized the film's conventionality, writing: "instead of sending up the current glut of serial-killer movies, the filmmakers trot out the old slasher tactics."
-Jack Mathews of the Los Angeles Times similarly criticized the film's lack of originality, comparing it negatively to its predecessors.
+Jack Mathews of the Los Angeles Times similarly criticized the film's lack of originality, comparing it negatively to its predecessors and describing it as a "body count" film.
+Tom Maurstad of The News-Press gave the film a half-star rating out of four, criticizing it for its lack of plot and emphasis on gore: "The movie, as directed by fresh-from-film-school Joe Chappelle, tosses out a few odd snippets of storyline... but there is no follow through, no real attempt at story."

 Richard Harrington of The Washington Post also criticized the script, writing: "While director Joe Chapelle and writer Daniel Farrands took advantage of a clearance sale at the Horror Cliche Emporium, they forgot to stop in at Plots R Us."
 The Time Out London film guide deemed the film "A series of competently engineered shock moments jollied along by a jazzed-up version of John Carpenter's original electronic score: slicker than crude oil and just as unattractive."
+The Salt Lake Tribune's Sean Means made a similar assessment of the screenplay, observing that "the mayhem is presented routinely, with little imagination or even logic.
+Even the promised explanation for Michael's evil is muddled.
+The mix of runic stones, Satan-worship, DNA testing and old-fashioned boogyman stories never gels."